 Once you are ready with Root, Swap and Home, click on Install Now:

 Well, you have almost won the battle.
 You can smell victory now.
-Next you will be asked to set username password etc. Basically, you just need to click next now.
+Select a timezone when asked.

 Next, you’ll be asked to enter a username, hostname (computer’s name) and a password.

 Now it’s just the matter of waiting.
 It should take 8-10 minutes to complete the installation.

 Once the installation finishes, restart the system.

 You’ll be asked to remove the USB disk.
 You can remove the disk at this stage without worrying.
 The system reboots after this.